criblio/appscope/website/src/pages/docs/edgescope-host.md

 ---
-title: Edge Mode on a Host
+title: Cribl Edge on a Host
 ---

-# Running AppScope in Edge Mode on a Host
+# Running AppScope With Cribl Edge on a Host

 "Edge Mode" means "driving" AppScope from Cribl Edge.
 This topic walks you through a setup procedure, and then through the two basic AppScope techniques: